zwave-js/node-zwave-js/docs/config-files/style-guide.md

 Shorten labels wherever possible.
 E.g. `Threshold at which to send a battery report` becomes `Battery Report Threshold`.

 Labels should be clear and concise.
-They should clearly explain what the parameter does while avoiding unnnecessary technical jargon:
+They should clearly explain what the parameter does while avoiding unnecessary technical jargon:

 ?> Labels should be **Title Case**.